Learning More About Drywall Repair

 • The Drywall Is Not Fastened Well

-In drywall installation, a joint fastening tape is used.
+In drywall installation, the joint fastening tape is used.
 The thick tape may come loose due to moisture and the damage will be quite noticeable.

 • Loose tape is another reason to call our drywall repair services

-The tape may break lose and create bubbles, eventually, it might come off.
+The tape may break loose and create bubbles, eventually, it might come off.
 Use a knife to cut around the bubbles.
 Uninstall the tape.
 Then apply joint compound to the hole.
-Install a new strip of tape and cover with a thin layer of joint compound.
+Install a new strip of tape and cover it with a thin layer of joint compound.

 • Cracking call our drywall repair services

 This is caused by improper installation of the drywall.
 This often occurs in ceilings.
 Cracked drywall is a safety issue and can also be caused by the house settling.

 Cracks may also form on the ceiling when there is moisture or a water leak.
 If you notice cracks on your ceiling, it is important to inspect your roof and/or check the plumbing inside the house.
 Don’t ignore cracks in walls and ceilings because small cracks may become bigger, and you’ll have more problems.

 • Termite Damage for our drywall repair services